Published: 11 April 2019

-Students are strongly advised not to lend money to anyone they don't know.
+Students are strongly advised not to lend money to anyone they don't know, or let people you don’t know pay for things for you.

 For information about the latest News and Alerts on Scams visit -